orryverducci/TtxFromTS/README.md

 The current limitations are:

 * The packet identifier (PID) of the specific teletext service must be known.
 If you do not know it you can use another application such as [DVB Inspector](http://www.digitalekabeltelevisie.nl/dvb_inspector/) or TransEdit to find it.
-* Only full level one facilities are currently decoded.
-Level 2.5+ enhancement data is not decoded.
 * Fastext links pointing to specific subpages currently point to only the page number, ignoring the subpage.

 I've found a problem